react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

   };
 }

-test('display loading state while waiting for data and then fetched profile nick on every profile screen focus', async () => {
+test('on every profile screen focus, displays loading state while waiting for data and then shows fetched profile', async () => {
   // ...

   // Replace fetch implementation with mock